ligato/docs/docs/plugins/vpp-plugins.md

 ---

 The VPP agent uses the interface's logical name as a reference for other models, such as bridge domains, that use the interface.
-VPP works with indexes that are generated when you create a new instance of an interface.
+VPP works with indexes generated when you create a new instance of an interface.
 The index is a unique integer for VPP internal referencing and identification.

 In order to parse the name and index, the VPP agent uses a corresponding tag in the VPP binary API.
-With this "name-to-index" mapping entry, the VPP agent can locate the interface name and corresponding index.
+With this "name-to-index" mapping entry, the VPP agent locates the interface name and corresponding index.

 ---